For advancing the utility of personal computers by developing the VisiCalc electronic spreadsheet.

 Bob Frankston was born in Brooklyn, New York, in 1949.
 He received S.B. degrees in both computer science and mathematics (1970) and master's and engineers degrees in computer science (1974), all from MIT.

 From 1985 to 1990, Frankston worked at Lotus Development, where he created the Lotus Express product and a fax facility for Lotus Notes.
 At Slate Corporation, (1990 to 1992), Frankston worked on mobile and pen-based systems.
-At Microsoft (1993 to 1998), he focused on the consumer use of computers, in particular, home networking, and the idea of wireless networking.
+At Microsoft Frankston championed the effort to integrate the Internet with personal computing and home networking.